godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->
-> When you know what you want, and want it bad enough, you will find a way to get it.
+> When you're at the end of your rope, tie a knot and hold on.
-> — *Jim Rohn*
+> — *Theodore Roosevelt*
 <!-- END_QUOTE -->